mlange-42/arche/README.md

 The type-safe generic API and advanced logic filters are provided in the packages [generic](https://pkg.go.dev/github.com/mlange-42/arche/generic) and [filter](https://pkg.go.dev/github.com/mlange-42/arche/filter), respectively.
-Both packages are built on top of the `ecs` package, so they could also be implemented by a user.
+Both packages are built on top of the core [ecs](https://pkg.go.dev/github.com/mlange-42/arche/ecs) package, so they could also be implemented by a user.

 ### Determinism